 There’s just one problem.
 To work remotely, you need dependable internet.

-For the most part, you want to choose to be indoors working for pay when the weather’s at it’s worst.
+For the most part, you want to choose to be indoors working for pay when the weather’s at its worst.
 Unfortunately, that’s when your internet is most likely to be down.

-If you need internet to bring in income, try to locate your homestead within a reasonable drive of a town center where you can find a cafe, library or co-working space with reliable internet.
+If you need internet to bring in income, try to locate your homestead within a reasonable drive of a town center where you can find a cafe, library, or co-working space with reliable internet.

-Better yet, try to match your off grid lifestyle to off grid work.
-Take up selling jams or soaps, tap trees and produce your own maple syrup.
+Take up selling jams or soaps, tap trees, and produce your own maple syrup.
 Work towards removing your source of income from the grid and you’ll be happier in the long run.

 Generator Time (Fuel & Maintenance)